michelacameletti/risultati_modello_inla/README.md

 In the same direction, you calculated the number of chance of exceeding the annual number of days above 50 ug/m3.
 Could you provide evaluation statistics in comparison to the stations you left out in the training?

-**Guido: We are not able to provide such statistics as the exceedance maps were created to illustrate a potential application of the final model.
+**We are not able to provide such statistics as the exceedance maps were created to illustrate a potential application of the final model.
 In such model , the parameters were estimated using all the available input stations.
 Conversely, the input dataset was split into a training and validation dataset in the validation stage of our analysis, with the purpose of evaluating the predictive performances of the model with respect to the daily PM10 mean concentrations.**

 - Concerning the choice of predictors one could also use of gridded PM emissions instead of imperviousness or modelled PM10/2.5 distributions the CAMS regional air quality service or a single CTM.
 Could you add a little discussion on potential further options to improve the predictor set?
 Now there are few lines on it.

 **We reviewed the "Conclusions" section, including a comment about the use of gridded PM emissions products to improve the predictive model performance**

 ## List of small suggestions:

 - Line 11: It would be stronger to mention the result of the study here.
-Fine or coarse? **<---QUESTA NON LA CAPISCO PROPRIO**
+Fine or coarse?
 Can be used as a motivation why the focus on PM10 in stead of PM2.5.

-**Chiesto a Giorgio**
+**QUESTA NON LA CAPISCO PROPRIO Chiesto a Giorgio**

+- Line 46: I don't understand the term "frequentist".
+Could you explain what is meant by it?

+**"Frequentist" is  a term, much used in the statistical community, that indicates all inferential techniques that assume the parameters to be fixed, although unknown, quantities.
+This is in contrast with the Bayesian approach that considers model parameters as stochastic variables with their own probability density.
+It could maybe be substituted by "classical" but we believe that frequentist is the most common term.
+The paper of Rodriguez et al. (2019) provides an example of the use of the term "frequentist" in relation with air quality issues.**

+*NOX and PM10 Bayesian concentration estimates using high-resolution numerical simulations and ground measurements over Paris, France, Atmospheric Environment: X,Volume 3, 2019, 100038,mISSN 2590-1621, https://doi.org/10.1016/j.aeaoa.2019.100038.*

+*The Bayesian approach differs from the standard (“frequentist”) method for inference in its use of a prior distribution to express the uncertainty present before seeing the data, and to allow the uncertainty remaining after seeing the data to be expressed in the form of a posterior distribution.(pagina 289)*

+**Hastie, T., Tibshirani R.,, Friedman J. The Elements of Statistical Learning.**

 - Line 76: this is not a start of a new paragraph